textpattern/textpattern.github.io/administration/links-panel.md

 In order to quickly select ranges of links click the checkbox of the first link you want to mark, press and hold the shift key, then click the checkbox of the last link in the range.
 All links between will be checked too.
 You can add ranges to your selection by repeating these steps.

 For performing changes now you go to the drop-down list 'With selected...' and choose the function you want to perform.
-The following changes are available:

-* Change category (if link categories are defined)
-* Change author
-* Delete

-When selecting a 'Change'-option you will get another drop-down-list which will give you the values to choose from, e.g. the list of authors or categories.
 After selecting the options you want to perform click 'Go' to start the changes.
-A pop-up window will ask "Are you sure?" and then (if 'yes') the changes will be performed.

 ## Pages and links listed per page